Maths at the Museum: Art Challenge 2020

 This year National Museums Scotland has taken the annual art challenge online!
 For children and adults of all ages and abilities, the Museum Art Challenge is all about enthusiasm and having fun!

 To take part, all you have to do is to make, draw or create an artwork at home inspired by the museum collections and share a picture of it.
 Use any medium or material you wish, the brighter the better.
-Then, send an image of your artwork with a title or description, plus your name and age, to artchallenge@nms.ac.uk.
-Check out the website for more information or @NMSEngage on Twitter.

 Each week of the challenge will have a different theme.
-We'll be adding some maths inspired items to this blog weekly to give you some inspiration.
+We'll be adding some maths inspired items to this blog post weekly to give you some inspiration.
 You can have a search yourself in the museum collections.

 The Final week theme is Favourite Objects